≡ Menu

 Which is why…

-Anti-Inflammatory drugs that can be taken with an inhaler are starting to be more widely used with cats.
-Although they are very difficult to administer if your loved one is a little bit fussy with things around their face.
-These more expensive treatments like bronchodilators and inhaled corticosteroids do present less side effects which is why you may find that your vet will offer these as an alternative form of treatment as well.
+Anti-inflammatory drugs that can be taken with inhalers are becoming more widely used with cats.
+However, they are tough to administer if your loved one is fussy with things around their face.
+More expensive treatments, like bronchodilators and inhaled corticosteroids, present fewer side effects, so you may find that your vet will offer these as an alternative form of therapy as well.

 Needless to say…